Paul Wolters

 Paul Heinrich August Wolters (1 September 1858 in Bonn - 21 October 1936 in Munich) was a German classical archaeologist who specialized in ancient Greek and Roman art.
 He was the son of theologian Albrecht Wolters (1822–1878).

-He studied classical philology and archaeology at the Universities of Halle, Strasbourg and Bonn, obtaining his PhD in 1882.
-By way of a scholarship from the German Archaeological Institute (DAI), he took a study trip to Italy, Greece and Asia Minor (1885–1887).
-From 1900 to 1908, he was a professor at the University of Würzburg, and in 1908, succeeded Adolf Furtwangler as professor of classical archaeology at the University of Munich.
+He studied classical philology and archaeology at the University of Halle, the University of Strasbourg, and the University of Bonn, obtaining his PhD in 1882.
+By way of a scholarship from the German Archaeological Institute (DAI), he took a study trip to Italy, Greece and Asia Minor from 1885 until 1887.
+From 1900 to 1908, he was a professor at the University of Würzburg, and in 1908, succeeded Adolf Furtwangler as professor of classical archaeology at the Ludwig-Maximilians-Universität München.
 Here, he was also director of the Glyptothek Museum.
 Among his better known students was archaeologist Ernst Buschor.

-In 1888/89, he performed excavatory work at the Kabeirion of Thebes, a rural sanctuary containing temples and theaters.
+From 1888 to 1889, he performed excavatory work at the Kabeirion of Thebes, a rural sanctuary containing temples and theaters.
 In 1925, with Gabriel Welter, he conducted an archaeological excavation at Aegina Kolonna.

 Published works

-In 1885 he published a new edition of Karl Friederichs' Die Gipsabgüsse antiker Bildwerke in historischer Folge erklärt : Bausteine zur Geschichte der griechisch-römischen plastik (The plaster casts of ancient sculptures explained in historical sequence, etc.) Other noted works by Wolters include:
+In 1885, he published a new edition of Karl Friederichs' Die Gipsabgüsse antiker Bildwerke in historischer Folge erklärt : Bausteine zur Geschichte der griechisch-römischen plastik (The plaster casts of ancient sculptures explained in historical sequence, etc.) Other noted works by Wolters include: